Dll functions exported by QM

 QM 2.2.0.

-label - receives selected menu item label string.
+label - variable that receives selected menu item label string.
 Can be 0.

-command - receives selected menu item code string.
+command - variable that receives selected menu item code string.
 With an expand-folder menu - selected file path or ITEMIDLIST string.
 Can be 0.

 Not available in exe.